Joan Lluhí: Second Spanish Republic (1931–36)

-Lluhí was a founding member of Esquerra Republicana de Catalunya (Republican Left of Catalonia).
+Lluhí was a founding member of Esquerra Republicana de Catalunya (ERC, Republican Left of Catalonia).

 He was elected deputy to the national legislature on 28 June 1931 for Barcelona.

 Lluhí was also elected a member of the Catalan parliament.

 He participated in drafting the 1932 Statute of Núria for Catalan autonomy.

 He was Director of Public Works in the government of the Generalitat of Catalonia initiated on 3 October 1932.

 From 19 December 1932 he was also President of the Executive Council of the Generalitat.

 He resigned in January 1933 because he could not agree with President Francesc Macià over the distribution of powers between the Executive Council and the President.

 Lluhí was not included in the government initiated on 24 January 1933.

 He left the Esquerra Republicana in October 1933 to found the Partit Nacionalista Republicà d’Esquerra, with the old followers of L'Opinió.

 He later led this group back into the Esquerra.

 He was appointed Director of Justice on 3 January 1934 in the first government of Lluís Companys.

 He was suspended from the government after the attempted revolution that followed the Asturian miners' strike of 1934.

 Lluhí was convicted for his participation in the events of October 1934 and on 6 June 1935 was disqualified from the legislature and sentenced to 30 years imprisonment.

 He served time in El Puerto de Santa María.

 Lluhí was again elected deputy to the national legislature for Barcelona on 16 February 1936.

 He was pardoned by decree on 21 February 1936.

 He was again appointed Director of Justice and Law in the Generalitat on 1 March 1936, and left office when he was appointed national Minister of Labor.

 Lluhí became Minister of Labor, Health and Social Assurance in the government of Santiago Casares Quiroga on 13 May 1936.

 Catalonia had recently calmed down, and the appointment of Lluhí to the cabinet was expected to help reduce tensions in Spain as a whole.

 It soon became clear he was not competent for the post.

 In the days leading up to the outbreak of civil war in July 1936 he did not understand the growing danger.